Our favourite places to stay on this sleepy Cebu island.

 has it all: beaches, mountains, springs, waterfalls, islands, and — most abundantly — volcanoes.
 Most people believe that volcanoes created this province in the Southern Philippines; thus, its nickname, “Island Born of Fire.”

-Mount Hibok-Hibok is currently the only active volcano in the province, but has six more volcanoes including Mount Timpoong, Mount Butay, and Mount Guinsiliban.
+Mount Hibok-Hibok is currently the only active volcano in the province, but Camiguin has six more volcanoes, including Mount Timpoong, Mount Butay, and Mount Guinsiliban.

 Various tourist sites also grace the province.
-Here, you’ll see the Old Catarman (Gui-ob) Church Ruins, which shows fragments of an ancient church reminiscent of the earthquake that wiped out the village in 1871.
-The Sunken Cemetery, which sunk during the 1871 volcanic holocaust, will also fascinate you.
+Here, you’ll see the Old Catarman (Gui-ob) Church Ruins, which show fragments of an ancient church reminiscent of the earthquake that wiped out the village in 1871.
+The Sunken Cemetery, which sank during the 1871 volcanic holocaust, will also fascinate you.

-Indeed, there is a certain beauty in destruction. ranks in the most prone to volcanic eruptions in the Philippines, yet the sites adorn the province with mystifying charm.
+Indeed, there is a certain beauty in destruction.
+Camiguin ranks among the most prone to volcanic eruptions in the Philippines, yet the sites adorn the province with mystifying charm.

-Of course, like any other place, falls far from perfect.
+Of course, like any other place, Surigao del Sur falls far from perfect.
 In reality, it’s also an earthquake centre, ranking first in the list of earthquake-prone places in the Philippines.
 In 2017 alone, a magnitude 6.7 earthquake led to eight deaths, 202 injuries, and damage costing more than ₱665,000,000.
-The following years, the province has also suffered from more earthquakes, forcing it to declare a state of calamity most times.
+In the following years, the province has also suffered from more earthquakes, forcing it to declare a state of calamity most times.

 Also read: 4 Days Surigao Itinerary: An Unforgettable Summer Adventure With Friends

-In 2019, declared a state of calamity due to the 5.9 magnitude earthquake that struck in July.
+In 2019, Batanes declared a state of calamity due to the 5.9 magnitude earthquake that struck in July.
 This earthquake left nine people deceased and 60 injured.
 It heavily damaged the historic Santa Maria de Mayan Church in Itbayat.
-The province suffered almost ₱300 million worth of damages.
+The province suffered almost ₱300 million worth of damage.

 Indeed, earthquakes and tropical storms threaten every now and then.
 The provincial government tries its best to be ready should another natural disaster come its way.